 - To return, duly signed, the receipt sent by our accounting department, via 'mygulbenkian'

 - To send, via 'mygulbenkian', a progress report (three pages maximum) within one month after completion of the proposed activity

 - To inform the Calouste Gulbenkian Foundation of any substantial changes to the proposed activity.

 It is a form published in awardees 'mygulbenkian' to be filled out with their bank account details.
 Along with an official document from the bank confirming the bank account details.

 It is a document sent to awardees by email, to be signed after the scholarship amount reaches their account.

 No, the fact that the receipt is sent does not mean that the amount reached the awardee’s account, but only that the accounting department of the Calouste Gulbenkian Foundation has processed the payment.
 It can take up to two weeks for the transaction to reach awardees’ account, depending on countries and banks.

 Recipients do not have to make a new application for the renewal of their scholarship.
-The procedures and documents to be sent, for the scholarship renewal, are mentioned in the award letter (for the Undergraduate Studies Scholarship) and in the agreement (for the Armenian Studies Scholarship), published in the awardee’s 'mygulbenkian' portal.
+The procedures and documents to be sent, for the scholarship renewal, are mentioned in the award letter (for the Higher Education Scholarship) and in the agreement (for the Armenian Studies Scholarship), published in the awardee’s 'mygulbenkian' portal.

-No, scholarships are automatically renewed after all requested documents for renewal are published in awardees’ 'mygulbenkian'.
-Scholarships are canceled if all the required documents are not received by the specified deadlines.
+No, scholarships are automatically renewed after all requested documents for renewal are published in the ’ 'mygulbenkian'portal by candidates.
+Scholarships may be canceled if all the mandatory documents are not received by the specified deadlines.

 The payment of a scholarship may be also pending on a progress report.